adilsaid64/ecommerce-data/README.md

 ## Model Fitting

 The data was split into training and testing, and a linear regression model was fit using SKlearn.
-The features used where Avgerage Session Length, Time on App, Time on Website, Length of Membership.
+The features used where Average Session Length, Time on App, Time on Website, Length of Membership.

 These are the coefficients: